warren-bank/fork-Xanado/DEVELOPING.md

 ## npm
 Use `npm publish --dry-run` to test the configuration and make sure all required files are published.
-Publishing happens automatically when the code is pushed to github (it's published to the github npm repository, and can be installed using `npm install github:cdot.xanado`)
+Publishing happens automatically when the code is pushed to github (it's published to the npm repository, and can be installed using `npm install @cdot/xanado`)

 ## Internationalisation
 Xanado uses the